PokefanMarcel/yumepokered/README.md

 There are also many other smaller tweaks to the original game, and still more to come!

 Link cable functionalities have not been tested yet – try it at your own risk.

+### Version differences

+Differences between versions are minimal.
+Version-exclusive Pokémon are now handled as rarity differences rather than outright exclusivity.
+For example, Oddish is more common in Red, while Bellsprout is more common in Green/Blue.
+Green version shares the same encounter tables as Blue.
+Other differences remain as in the original games:

+- Game Boy Color palettes: Red/Green for Red, Green/Red for Green, Blue/Red for Blue.
+- Game Corner slots: different visual designs.
+- Super Game Boy: different border graphics.

+Unless you’re after an easier hunt for a specific version-exclusive Pokémon, just pick whichever color you like!

 ## Screenshots